-7. Environmental nuisance (light spillage)

-Signage and site lighting would not be desirable as it will disrupt normal living patterns.

-A lighting report has been provided as part of the application.
-The report outlines lux levels for each light onsite and states it would comply with the applicable Australia Standard (AS4282-1997 - Control of the Effect of Outdoor lighting) which provides a guide on relevant lighting limits to prevent obtrusive lighting.
+7. Environmental nuisance (light spillage) Signage and site lighting would not be desirable as it will disrupt normal living patterns Officer's Comment A lighting report has been provided as part of the application.
+The report outlines lux levels for each light onsite and states it would comply with the applicable Australia Standard ( AS4282-1997 - Control of the Effect of Outdoor lighting ) which provides a guide on relevant lighting limits to prevent obtrusive lighting.

-8. Visual amenity

-- Visual bulk of acoustic barriers would be intrusive and affect the character of the area: - Fence height inconsistent with laws for residential fences at rear of property if site is filled.

-As discussed in the report, the acoustic fence and landscaped area is considered to not be able to be practically maintained and therefore this would impact on the visual amenity of neighbours.
+8. Visual amenity Visual bulk of acoustic barriers would be intrusive and affect the character of the a Fence height inconsistent with laws for residential fences at rear of proper filled.
+Officer's Comment As discussed in the report, the acoustic fence and landscaped area is considered to not to be practically maintained and therefore this would impact on the visual amenity of neig

-9. Inconsistent with site zoning

-- Should remain MDR to ensure character, appearance and environmental pleasure is maintained; - Multi dwelling development preferable with demonstrated need for single story small homes/villas to accommodate downsizers and single person households; - Meets commercial, environmental, design, landscaping requirement with convenient access to transport; - Current zoning does not impact on residence and proposal is inconsistent with general disposition of the area; - Medium Density Residential zoned land is finite source.

-This is agreed and forms a recommended reason for refusal.
+9. Inconsistent with site zoning Should remain MDR to ensure character, appearance and environmental pleasure maintained; Multi dwelling development preferable with demonstrated need for single story s homes/villas to accommodate downsizers and single person households; • Meets commercial, environmental, design, landscaping requirement with convenient access to transport; Current zoning does not impact on residence and proposal is inconsistent with generalisposition of the area; Medium Density Residential zoned land is finite source.
+Officer's Comment This is agreed and forms a recommended reason for refusal.

-10. Development will promote crime in the area

-- Attracting crime in the form of hold-ups and hoons, attracting young people who would vandalise local properties, increased petty crime - Queensland Police reports confirm service stations attract increased crime activities which may spill over into neighbouring properties and restrict outdoor activities - Causes increased stress to local property owners - Redland Bay Police Station is shut after 4pm and response time from Cleveland will be too slow.

-This ground of submission is largely based on assumption and Queensland Police reports cannot be taken into account when deciding on a development application.
+10. Development will promote crime in the area Attracting crime in the form of hold-ups and hoons, attracting young people who woul vandalise local properties, increased petty crime Queensland Police reports confirm service stations attract increased crime activities which may spill over into neighbouring properties and restrict outdoor activities Causes increased stress to local property owners Redland Bay Police Station is shut after 4pm and response time from Cleveland will too slow.
+Officer's Comment This ground of submission is largely based on assumption and Queensland Police report cannot be taken into account when deciding on a development application.

-11. Impact of convenience store on existing small businesses

-- Other businesses would have decreased profits, while Council openly supports small business, many have shut down recently in Redland Bay; - Two centres within walking distance already exist.

-The nature of the proposed development - a service station, is not in conflict with other retail and commercial facilities in the suburb, which are comprised of larger order convenience supermarkets, food outlets, pharmacies, medical centres and other commercial services.
+11. Impact of convenience store on existing small businesses Other businesses would have decreased profits, while Council openly suppor business, many have shut down recently in Redland Bay; Two centres within walking distance already exist.
+Officer's Comment The nature of the proposed development - a service station, is not in conflict with other reand commercial facilities in the suburb, which are comprised of larger order convenie supermarkets, food outlets, pharmacies, medical centres and other commercial services.